blocknetdx/documentation/docs/service-nodes/setup.md

 	1. Restart the SNode Computer wallet and let it sync.
 	1. Open the Collateral Computer wallet and let it sync.
 	1. From the SNode Computer, check if your Service Nodes status still shows ‘running’ with the `servicenodestatus` command.
-	1. If they show ‘"status": "running"’ then you don't need to do anything.
-If they `offline` then continue.
+	1. If they show `"status": "running"` then you don't need to do anything.
+If they show `offline` then continue.
 	1. From the Collateral Computer wallet, re-register the node with the `servicenoderegister` command.
 	1. From the SNode Computer wallet, send the network ping with `servicenodesendping`.